cascornelissen/svg-spritemap-webpack-plugin/docs/options.md

 #### `input.options` – `{}`
 Options object to pass to [`glob`](http://npmjs.com/package/glob) to find the sprites.

+#### `input.allowDuplicates` – `false`
+Allow the usage of the same input SVG multiple times.
+This options work well in association with the `sprite.idify` option to set a different name in the output file.

 ### Output
 The `output` object contains the configuration for the main output (SVG) of the plugin.